 Here are my top picks for places to spend spring break in Europe with your kids!

-The Best Spring Break Destinations in Europe
+The Best European Destinations for Spring Break

 1. Prague (Czech Republic)